 In-person residencies are hosted in the Cottage, part of the Dragon Hall campus, and generally last between one week and one month.
 You can discover more about the Cottage here →

 Details of our current Dragon Hall residents and the projects they are working on are found below.

 There are currently no residents in the Cottage.

 New!
 Dragon Hall Retreats

-An open invitation for all creative writers and literary translators to spend time living and working in our Cottage.
+We will be hosting our first Dragon Hall Retreats from February-March 2024, for creative writers and literary translators to spend time living and working in our Cottage.
 Each Retreat is a unique escape and an investment in your writing.